francoism90/asus-router/README.md

 Restart the wireless service using `service restart_wireless` or by using the ScMerlin interface.

+This method is preferred, since the router UI may overrule values incorrectly.

 ## Troubleshooting

 It's possible to restore factory nvram settings by using a hard reset: